-All students within our catchment area who live more than three miles away from the College by the shortest available walking route are provided with free transport, as long as they are under 16 years of age.
+All students within our catchment area who live more than three miles away from the college by the shortest available walking route are provided with free transport, as long as they are under 16 years of age.
 This is organised by Devon County Council, who contract out the routes to different coach companies, including public service companies.

-Students should carry their bus passes at all times.
-Students must understand the need for good behaviour on buses - a lapse may cause an accident.
+- Students should always carry their bus passes. - Students must understand the need for good behaviour on buses a lapse may cause an accident.

-Any misbehaviour on school transport could result in a ban and the parents/carers would then need to make their own arrangements for transporting their child to and from College.
-Further, College rules on behaviour apply on all journeys to and from school.
+Any misbehaviour on school transport could result in a ban and the parents/carers would then need to make their own arrangements for transporting their child to and from college.
+Further, college rules on behaviour apply on all journeys to and from school.
 All students are now required by Devon County Council to complete an application form for transport and agree to abide by the Code of Conduct.
-These forms and full details about school transport can be found at: https://new.devon.gov. uk/educationandfamilies/school-information/school-and-college-transport
+These forms and full details about school transport can be found at:

+$https://new.devon.gov.\ uk/education and families/school-information/school-and-college-transport$